CutMeshByPlaneGenerator

 Overview

 The CutMeshByPlaneGenerator is basically the 3D version of XYMeshLineCutter.
 It is used to slice a 3D input mesh along a given plane, and discard the portion of the mesh on one side of the plane.
 The input mesh, given by "input", must be 3D and contain only first-order elements.
 The cutting plane is specified by "plane_normal" and "plane_point", which are two libMesh::Point type data that represent the normal vector of the cutting plane and a point on the cutting plane, respectively.
 This mesh generator removes the part of the mesh located on the side of the plane in the direction of the normal vector.
-The mesh is then smoothed to ensure a straight cut instead of a "zigzag" cut along element boundaries as generated by PlaneDeletionGenerator.
+As each element that is across the cutting plane is cut based on the interception points, this mesh generator ensures a straight cut instead of a "zigzag" cut along element boundaries as generated by PlaneDeletionGenerator.

 Methods